C3nsoreD/AnimationEngine/README.md

 Before cloning this repo

 1. Install NodeJs https://nodejs.org/en/
-2. In terminal for mac type, the command npm install nodemon
+2. In terminal for mac type, the command npm install nodemon, this will install a custom library you will use to run the project.
 3. For Windows install VSCode using https://code.visualstudio.com/, type the command npm Install nodemon in its terminal
 4. Type npm install either this will install all the needed dependencies.